 As the founder and CEO of HACKYLAWYER, an innovative consultancy focused on law and policy engineering, Elizabeth has advised the World Bank, U.K. Parliament, European Commission, U.S. Congress, and a variety of startups, global corporations, and international and nongovernmental organizations alike on law and policy questions related to AI/ML, blockchain, and digital identity, as well as other new and advanced technologies.

-Elizabeth is the author of Beyond Data: Reclaiming Human Rights at the Dawn of the Metaverse (forthcoming via MIT Press, February 2023).
+Elizabeth is the author of Beyond Data: Reclaiming Human Rights at the Dawn of the Metaverse (MIT Press, 2023).
 She holds an LLM from the London School of Economics, JD from Vanderbilt University, and AB from Harvard College.